-The long-legged body built for speed.
+Their long-legged body is built for speed.
 The fastest land animal in the world, the cheetah is a marvel of evolution .
 Cheetahs are tan in color with black spots all over their body.
 They often hunt gazelles, wildebeest calves, impalas and smaller hoofed animals.

 Cheetahs were found throughout Africa and Asia from South Africa to India.
-They are now confined to parts of eastern, central and southwestern Africa and a small portion of Iran.
+They are now in parts of eastern, central and southwestern Africa and a small portion of Iran.
 Cheetahs like open savannah they rely on tall grass for camouflage when hunting.
-They are diurnal which means more active in the day.
+They are more active in the day.
 Only half of the cheetahs chases last from 20 - 60 seconds, are successful.
 It's speeds can reach up to 60 or perhaps 70 miles per hour.

 The Cheetah population has decreased 30% over the last 18 years.
 Only

 7,500 adults remain in the wild.
 Around 50 to 75% cubs die within months.

 Over all the Cheetahs Long-legged body built for speed and active kills should remain in the wild.